BriarSMC/Shoot-My-Challengers/wiki/GameImplementationDocument.md

 1. Zones and Areas - Unassigned at this time as we are not using these right now.
 1. Walls and Objects - This is assigned to all walls and objects that other scenes need to 'see'.
 Used mainly by the tile sets.

+## The Strange Case of the Vampire

+There has to be a better way to do this.
+Vampire has 4 collision shapes: Notice Area, Body Collider, Take Damage Collider, and
+DoorBlocker.

+Because the Vampire is a CharacterBody2D it cannot connect to signals from the colliders unless the colliders are in an Area2D.
+Then the Area2D signals can be attached to the Vampire script.
+These colliders do not stop anything using `move_and_slide()`.
+So, the Vampire has a collider to take damage.
+It's the size of the image.
+However, the Hero cannot pass through a doorway while the Vampire is there (i.e. not dead).
+So we have another collider whose sole purpose is to prevent the hero from passing through the doorway.

 # Groups

 We use groups to add metadata about certain scenes.
 We use this to make decisions on whether or not to execute certain code.
 Example: Run code for a signal only if it's the Hero: